 - National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChe)

 - National Society of Hispanic Physicists (NSHP)

-- NSF REU Site: Interdisciplinary Research Training Across Biology, Physics, and Engineering
+- NSF REU Site (at Yale University): Interdisciplinary Research Training Across Biology, Physics, and Engineering

 - Philosophy in an Inclusive Key Summer Institute (PIKSI)

 - Pickering Foreign Affairs Fellowship

 - Psychology Sneak Peek 2020

 - Rutgers Summer Institute for Diversity in Philosophy